 GLOBAL MARKETS-Stocks hit weekly highs as markets shrug off dismal U.S. jobs data

-NEW YORK, May 8 (Reuters) - Global share markets rallied on Friday, hitting weekly highs, and oil prices gained as more governments around the world began gradually reopening their economies and Sino-American trade tensions eased.
+NEW YORK, May 8 (Reuters) - Equity markets rallied on Friday, hitting weekly highs, and oil prices gained as more governments around the world began gradually reopening their economies and Sino-American trade tensions eased.

-The optimism contrasts with the economic data.
-U.S. unemployment numbers showed the coronavirus pandemic cost the economy 20.5 million jobs in April, the steepest plunge in payrolls since the Great Depression.
+The optimism contrasted with the economic data.
+U.S. unemployment numbers showed the coronavirus crisis cost the economy 20.5 million jobs in April, the steepest plunge in payrolls since the Great Depression.

-The dollar extended gains against the yen and turned higher versus the euro on Friday after the U.S. jobs data came in better than expected.
+Markets largely shrugged off the report after seeing U.S. jobs data came in better than expected.

 Still, some market watchers worried that the long-term impact will be worse than feared.
 By the raw numbers, the coronavirus crisis has left more Americans unemployed in one month than during the entire Great Depression, noted Jeremy Stretch, head of G10 FX strategy at CIBC Capital Markets.